gajus/slonik/.README/RUNTIME_VALIDATION.md

 With this information, Slonik guarantees that every member of `persons` is an object that has properties `id` and `name`, which are a non-null `number` and a non-null `string` respectively.

+### Performance penalty

+In the context of the network overhead, validation accounts for a tiny amount of the total execution time.

+Just to give an idea, in our sample of data, it takes ~3ms to validate 1,000 rows and ~25ms to validate 100,000 rows.

 ### Unknown keys

 Slonik disallows unknown keys, i.e. query that returns `{foo: 'bar', baz: 'qux'}` with `z.object({foo: z.string()})` schema will produce `SchemaValidationError` error.